freeCodeCamp/freeCodeCamp/guide/english/html/lists/index.md

 An _unordered list_ is used to describe an unordered collection of data.
 Browsers usually display an unordered list as a bulleted list.
 Create an unordered list using the `<ul>` tag.

 ## List items
 The direct children of ordered and unordered lists must be list items.
 Each list item is wrapped in an `<li>` tag.
+The <li> element does not technically need a closing </li> tag in HTML5, but is commonly used as good practice, and to stay XHTML compliant.
 A list item tag can contain [flow content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Flow_content).

 ## Examples